wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-intro-overview/includes/2-what-is-microsoft-graph.md

 - Get a history of interactions between salespeople and customers
 - See messages that a salesperson sent to a customer (Microsoft Teams chat or email)
 - Access information about prior meetings and notes
-- Identify key people within the organization that can help with customer questions
+- Identify key people within the organization who can help with customer questions
 - Review files related to a customer

 :::image type="content" source="../media/2-sales-app-summary.png" alt-text="Diagram of the components of the sales application.":::